jmcarbo/rhesis/README.md

 1. Generate audio narration for each slide's transcription text using ElevenLabs API
 2. Automatically adjust slide duration if the audio is longer than the specified duration
 3. Play the audio synchronized with slide transitions during presentation playback
+4. When combined with `-record`, automatically merge the audio with the video recording using ffmpeg

 To use audio generation:
 - Sign up for an ElevenLabs account and get an API key
 - Set the API key via `-elevenlabs-key` flag or `ELEVENLABS_API_KEY` environment variable
 - Optionally specify a voice ID with `-voice` flag (defaults to Rachel voice)
+- Install ffmpeg if you want to record videos with audio narration

 ## Examples